marolAI/seams-workshop.github.io/03_practical.md

 ***For this project, open a new file editor window and save it as removeCsvHeader.py.

 ***Step 1: Loop Through Each CSV File***
----
-#! python3
-   * removeCsvHeader.py - Removes the header from all CSV files in the current
-   * working directory.

-   import csv, os

-   os.makedirs('headerRemoved', exist_ok=True)

-   * Loop through every file in the current working directory.
-   for csvFilename in os.listdir('.'):
-       if not csvFilename.endswith('.csv'):
-❶         continue    # skip non-csv files

-       print('Removing header from ' + csvFilename + '...')
----
-       # TODO: Read the CSV file in (skipping first row).

-       # TODO: Write out the CSV file.

-*Step 2: Read in the CSV File*
-The program doesn’t remove the first line from the CSV file.
-Rather, it creates a new copy of the CSV file without the first line.
-Since the copy’s filename is the same as the original filename, the copy will overwrite the original.
----
-* ! python3
-* removeCsvHeader.py - Removes the header from all CSV files in the current
-* working directory.

-*cRead the CSV file in (skipping first row).

-csvRows = []
-csvFileObj = open(csvFilename)
-readerObj = csv.reader(csvFileObj)
-for row in readerObj:
-    if readerObj.line_num == 1:
-        continue    # skip first row
-    csvRows.append(row)
-csvFileObj.close()

----
-Add the following to removeCsvHeader.py.